frieger/visitext/readme.md

-# MUTANT: Model-Driven Unit Testing using ASCII-art as Notational Test #
+# MUTANT: Model-Driven Unit Testing using ASCII-art as Notational Text #

 MUTANT aims to make test developers' lives easier.
 Its key idea to specify test models using ASCII-art, a text-based visual notation.
 The specifications are provided by annotating the respective test methods, allowing efficient collaboration and reuse.